- Home

 Standard 9 requires the course owner to make sure that the proposed course does not duplicate either the title or the outcomes of an existing training package, accredited course or skill set.

-It is also possible that another accredited course may have already been developed, which provides the same outcomes as your proposed course.
-This does not necessarily prevent accreditation of your proposed course, but you may be able to use the existing course instead of developing a new one for accreditation.
+If a similar VET accredited course already exists, this does not necessarily prevent accreditation of your proposed course, but you may be able to use the existing course instead of developing a new one for accreditation.
 Some course owners agree to share or license their course to interested parties.
-You can contact the relevant course owner direct to find out if they are willing to licence their course to you.
-Course owner details are published on the national register.
+You can contact the relevant course owner directly to find out if they are willing to license their course to you.

-It is important to take this into account when checking to make sure your proposed course does not duplicate existing training package outcomes.
+It is important to take this flexibility into account when checking to make sure your proposed course does not duplicate existing training package outcomes.

 ASQA cannot accredit a course if:

-- it provides the same outcomes that students could achieve through the packaging rules of a training package or accredited course, e.g. undertaking electives from another course
+- it provides the same outcomes that students could achieve through the packaging rules of a training package or accredited course, e.g. undertaking electives from another course;

 - it duplicates a training package qualification and includes additional units of competency from a training package or accredited course that could be recognised through a statement of attainment.

-Duplication of units of competency
+Units of competency

 Training package units of competency often address transferrable skills that can be used across a range of different contexts and courses.
-For example, a communication unit from the BSB Business Services Training Package could be used in many different courses.
+For example, a communication unit from the BSB Business Services Training Package could be used in many different qualifications or courses.
 The training provider can then deliver the unit within the relevant context of their course or industry, while still maintaining the unit’s integrity.

 Some training package implementation guides include rules that advise training providers how to contextualise training and assessment of units of competency from that package.